isology/EmployeeManagerFullStack/README.md

 !!!!
 You need node_modules to run this project.
-(Githun does not allow me to upload node_modules because there is too many files.)
+(Github does not allow me to upload node_modules because there is too many files.)

 # React + Vite